-It is known fact that speed of both HDD and SSD is measured in revolutions per minute (RPM).
+As we know speed of both HDD and SSD is measure in revolutions per minute (RPM).
 Faster data read and written from the desk need faster RPM.

 SSD Speed.
 SSD vs HDD

-SSD is a storage device that was designed to be very fast.
+SSD is a storage device that was designe to be very fast.
 SSD technology is a bit like the chicken or the egg.

-You have to have the technology first, but you also have to have the drive that’s capable of carrying that speed.
+You have to have the technology first. you also have to have the drive that’s capable of carrying that speed.

-Solid state drives are used in PCs as well as in servers and some laptops.
+Solid state drives are use in PCs as well as in servers and some laptops.
 These drives are relatively new, so they’re pretty expensive.

 1.How Fast Is A Hard Disk Drive?
 SSD vs HDD

 The speed of a hard disk drive determines how quickly data can read from the disk.
 This is often the bottleneck for computer performance.